anyoptimization/pymoo/docs/source/problems/multi/zdt.md

 \end{split}
 \end{align}

 where two objective have to be minimized.
-The function $g(x)$ can be considered as the function for convergenece  and usually $g(x) = 1$ holds for pareto-optimal solutions (except for ZDT5).
+The function $g(x)$ can be considered as the function for convergence and usually $g(x) = 1$ holds for pareto-optimal solutions (except for ZDT5).

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext